Metal Fabrication/Shipfitter Apprentice

-- Demonstrated initiative, creativity, and integrity
+- Demonstrated initiative, creativity and integrity

 - Ability to work in a team environment or individually with a positive attitude.

 Please note, NO follow up CALLS PERMITTED.
-Due to the high volume of applications received, we will not be responding to direct inquiries regarding apprentice positions.
+Due to the high volume of applications received, we will not be responding to direct enquiries regarding apprentice positions.
 We ask for your patience during the recruitment process.
 You will be contacted by Seaspan directly if you are successfully shortlisted for a position.

 If you are experiencing IT issues, email firstname.lastname@example.org with a copy of your resume.